OpenBitcoinPrivacyProject/wallet-ratings/2015-1/wallets/darkwallet.md

 ##Description##

-Darkwallet is the first Bitcoin wallet explicitly devoted to privacy as a primary design goal, created by Amir Taaki and Cody Wilson.
-Darkwallet in the only wallet in our group which includes automatic CoinJoin mixing and ECDH Stealth Addresses.
-Another notable feature in Darkwallet is an automatic P2P network for messaging between users.
+Dark Wallet is the first Bitcoin wallet explicitly devoted to privacy as a primary design goal, created by Amir Taaki and Cody Wilson.
+Dark Wallet in the only wallet we’ve considered so far which includes automatic CoinJoin mixing and ECDH Stealth Addresses.
+Another notable feature in Dark Wallet is an automatic P2P network for messaging between users.

-As demonstrated by its score, Darkwallet is generally successful in its attempts to avoid privacy pitfalls.
-Some of the weaknesses include a reliance on third party Obelisk servers which have the ability to deanonymize users; theoretically users could run their own Obelisk server, but we consider this to be beyond the capabilities of most potential Darkwallet users.
-Another factor that makes Darkwallet weaker than it could be is its relatively small user base, which makes CoinJoin unlikely to find a partner for on-demand mixing.
+As demonstrated by its score, Dark Wallet is generally successful in its attempts to avoid privacy pitfalls.
+Some of the weaknesses include a reliance on third party Obelisk servers which have the ability to de-anonymize users; theoretically users could run their own Obelisk server, but this is beyond the capabilities of most potential Dark Wallet users.
+Another factor that makes Dark Wallet weaker than it could be is its relatively small user base, which makes CoinJoin unlikely to find a partner for on-demand mixing.

-The future of Darkwallet is currently uncertain, as it has not yet reached its 1.0 release milestone and no development activity has occurred since February 20th.
+The future of Dark Wallet is currently uncertain, as it has not yet reached its release milestone and no development activity has occurred since February 20th.

 ##Questionnaire Response ##